 New UV LEDs are being developed and released frequently.
 It can be difficult to understand the differences between models and how they work in real operating conditions.
 In this white paper, Lumileds explains how to make an accurate performance assessment from LED datasheets.

 LEDs present both unique opportunities and challenges to lighting engineers.
 In this article, we explore the benefits that an iterative design process provides and how it can help you create fully optimized UV LED curing systems.

-Earlier this year, we created a guide that lists currently available UV LEDs, organized by wavelength.
-To learn more about the UV LEDs that are currently available, download our UV LED product reference sheet, which lists available wavelengths from each manufacturer and their performance specifications.
+Earlier this year, we created a database that lists currently available UV LEDs, organized by wavelength.
+To learn more about the UV LEDs that are currently available, download our UV LED product database, which lists available wavelengths from each manufacturer and their performance specifications.